peterhry/peterhrynkow.com/_drafts/consistency-vs-flexibility.md

 #### Render Prop

-Using a render prop to manage composition is an advanced pattern that delegates some aspects of rendering to the consumer.
+Using a render prop to compose child elements is an advanced pattern that delegates rendering to the consumer.
 Furthermore, it allows the consumer to receive information about the component's state before rendering.
 This is an example of [Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control#Examples).

 Here the component is saying “Render the children when I tell you to, and by the way, here is some information about my state in case you need it."